torstenboettjer/sandbox/README.md

 ### Layer 1: Standard Tools

-A standard toolset in system engineering is key for long term quality and maintainability in system design.
-The [Home-Manager](https://nix-community.github.io/home-manager/) defines user environments that can ubquiously transported and activated accross Linux machines.
-Engineers use the same toolset, regardless where they login.
-Sharing the configurations through git makes it easy to deploy and maintain a common toolset for system administrators and operation engineers.
-The script requires the target platform like `x86_64-linux` or `aarch64-linux` as input.
+A standard toolset in system engineering is key for long term quality and maintainability for system administrators.
+The [Home-Manager](https://nix-community.github.io/home-manager/) defines user environments that provide the look and feel for an engineers accross Linux machines.
+Administrators rely on homogenous set of tools, regardless where they login.
+Sharing a default home configuration through git enables central departments like purchasing, compliance and technology operation to provide shared services.
+The example [setup script](./setup) deploys a toolset on wither `x86_64-linux` or `aarch64-linux` based Chromebooks.

 ```sh
 curl -L https://raw.githubusercontent.com/hcops/sandbox/main/setup | sh -s -- <x86_64-linux or aarch64-linux>
 ```

-In this example the github client is used to load a default configuration and ensures the use of a homogenous toolset accross of development and production environments in a team.
-The configuration is splitted between two files, the set of applications is defined in `home.nix`, system configurations are stored in a file called ´flake.nix´.
-Flakes are still classified as experimental feature in Nix, enabling flakes requires to append a flag `/etc/nix/nix.conf`.
-After that the the appropriate nix package channel is added and updated.
+The home configuration is defined with the [home.nix](./home.nix) file.
+The github client is used to load a default configuration and ensures the use of a homogenous toolset accross of development and production environments in a team.
+The system configuration in the [flake.nix](./flake.nix).
+Flakes are still classified as experimental feature in Nix, a respective flag is appended to `/etc/nix/nix.conf`.

-## Platform Components
+## Layer 2: Platform Components

 One of the returning issues in the development of cloud services is the divergent structure between development and operation.
 While development teams are organized around solutions to focus on the delivery of functionality, operation teams are organized around services for efficient management and maintenance of system software.